 3-4 class periods, 40 minutes in length

-carrageenan found at https://www.dickblick.com/products/jacquard-carrageenan/, paper, tray large enough to accommodate paper, jars or droppers to hold watered down paint, and acrylic paint, a blender if possible and a large drying rack.
-For making the bag and box, glue sticks, scissors (or X-Acto knives if you feel comfortable and have introduced students to how to use them safety), ruler and pencil.
+carrageenan found at https://www.dickblick.com/products/jacquard-carrageenan/, paper, tray large enough to accommodate paper, jars, or droppers to hold watered down paint, and acrylic paint, a blender if possible and a large drying rack.
+For making the bag and box, glue sticks, scissors (or X-Acto knives if you feel comfortable and have introduced students to how to use the knives safely), a ruler, and a pencil.

 A handout or projection on the history of marbled paper and the role of surface tension.
-Student may be familiar with the concept from science class.
+Students may be familiar with the concept from science class.

 I start with setting up a station for marbling in class.
-In advance I usually make up a couple of containers full by adding about two tablespoons of carrageenan to a blender full of warm water (leave a couple inches of space).
-Blend and pour into tote, about 3 inches deep, can vary.
-How long the baths last for can depend wildly on how enthusiastic and heavy handed the students are.
+In advance, I usually make up a couple of containers full by adding about two tablespoons of carrageenan to a blender full of warm water (leave a couple of inches of space).
+Blend and pour into a tote, about 3 inches deep, which can vary.
+How long the baths last can depend wildly on how enthusiastic and heavy-handed the students are.
 I go through about 1-2 trays a period.
-My set up includes sheets of newspaper to catch the sheet newly marbled paper and a drying rack close by.
+My setup includes sheets of newspaper to catch the sheet of newly marbled paper and a drying rack close by.
 You do not want the kids to walk with the paper as it drips and the solution on the floor is very very slippery.
 The paints are mixed up ahead of time, about 50% paint and 50% water, shake well.
-I have used baby food jars, eye droppers or small squeeze tubes.
+I have used baby food jars, eye droppers, or small squeeze tubes.

 Lightly distribute the paints onto the surface and watch as the paint distribute as a thin layer on top of the bath.
-At first it is hard to see.
-From there, take the back of the brush, a tooth pick, a comb, or otherwise improvised tool and swirl just the surface gently.
-Hold the paper in “U” and drop onto the surface.
+At first, it is hard to see.
+From there, take the back of the brush, a toothpick, a comb, or an otherwise improvised tool and swirl just the surface gently.
+Hold the paper in “U” and drop it onto the surface.
 That allows it to roll pushing air out.
 If students just drop it on they will end up with air pockets.